,

 Habitat Protection

-Efforts are made to preserve native plants and reduce invasive species.
-Preserved natural areas, including the trails, provide safe spaces for animals to thrive.
-For example, the vegetation along the trails serves as cover and food for various species.
+An effort is undertaken to preserve native plants and reduce invasive species.
+Preserved natural areas – including trails – offer safe environments for animals to flourish; vegetation along these areas serves both as cover and food sources for various species that live there.

 Local Wildlife

-Birdwatching is also popular, as the trail offers access to diverse bird species.
-Visitors may spot hawks and other birds of prey soaring above, while smaller birds flit through the underbrush.
+Bird watching on this trail is also popular, offering access to an abundance of species including hawks and other large birds of prey while smaller birds dart through the underbrush.